The Limecrete FAQs aim to answer some common questions relating to Limecrete Floors.

 We also offer an insulated Light Expanded Clay Aggregate, by Techniclay for use in the original form of limecrete.
 Use the clay as the main insulating loose lay sub layer and as a lightweight aggregate mixed with NHL5 for the limecrete slab.

 The geotextile membrane is designed to allow moisture to move through it but it stops any larger particles or vegetation.
 In the Limecrete application the membrane is used to seperate the loosefill layer from the ground and then from the slab above.

-Q. Drying Times?
+Q. What are the Drying Times?

-The binder that we recommend is NHL5, it sets by an initial chemical reaction called a hydraulic set, this process gives the slab & screed their early strength.
+The binder that we recommend is NHL5, it sets by an initial chemical reaction called a hydraulic set.
+This process gives the screed early, improved strength.
 The NHL then continues to carbonate over a longer period of time to reach its final compressive strength.

 Do not use a plastic sheet system that you clip the pipes into that can seal the floor like a DPM does.
-Once the pipes have been fixed to the slab then you can lay a screed of NHL5 and sand over and around them, this is usually around approx 75mm deep.
+Once the pipes have been fixed to the slab then you can lay a screed of NHL5 and sand over and around them, usually at 100 mm deep.

 Please note that you should not use the underfloor heating for a minimum of 4 weeks after laying the screed.